The battle of Las Vegas vs Palm Springs for retirement has been ongoing for years.

 Palm Springs has a bit more consistent climate in terms of temperatures and more renowned golf courses.
 For those who can’t stand the thought of leaving California, it provides an option to stay while moving out of the big cities.

-Las Vegas takes home the prize as the better place to retire because of its financial affordability, attractiveness for visiting family and friends, dining, entertainment and recreation options.
-The fact that you can get greater value for your money due to lower home prices and no state income tax sets it apart from Palm Springs as the better place to retire.
+Meanwhile, Las Vegas is a true contender with it’s financial affordability, attractiveness for visiting family and friends, dining, entertainment and recreation options and the fact that you can get greater value for your money due to lower home prices and no state income tax.